medinad96/Tutor-App/README.md

 # Tutor-App

-Models for actors

-# Student:

-Has…

-Name - GET, PUT, POST, DELETE - Profile Service

-Phone Number - GET, PUT, POST, DELETE - Profile Service

-Email - GET, PUT, POST, DELETE. - Profile Service

-School - GET, PUT, POST, DELETE - Profile Service

-Places they prefer to meet - GET, PUT, POST, DELETE - Profile service

-Classes they need help with - GET, PUT, POST, DELETE - Profile Service

-Short description of the help they need - GET, PUT, POST, DELETE - Profile Service

-Schedule of times they want to receive help - GET, PUT, POST, DELETE - Scheduling Service

-Inbox - GET, PUT, POST, DELETE - Chat/Messaging service

-Able to search for any tutor on the application - GET - Search service

-Required to have an account to be able to search - Search service

-Able to open a chat with a tutor from their profile, and from their reviews page - Chat service

-Able to request an appointment from any tutor at an available time - GET, PUT, POST, DELETE - Scheduling service

-Able to see review average rating of tutor and page with all of their reviews - GET - Review service

-Able to create a review about a tutor they met with - Review service

-# Tutor:

-Has…

-Name - GET, PUT, POST, DELETE - Profile Service

-Phone Number - GET, PUT, POST, DELETE - Profile Service

-Email - GET, PUT, POST, DELETE - Profile Service

-Place they prefer to meet - GET, PUT, POST, DELETE - Profile Service

-Classes or subjects they can provide help for - GET, PUT, POST, DELETE - Profile Service

-Schedule of times available - GET, PUT, POST, DELETE - Scheduling service

-List of students who have looked at profile - GET - Profile service

-Inbox - GET, PUT, POST, DELETE - Chat Service

-Able to search for any student on the application - GET - Search Service

-Able to open a chat with a tutor from their profile, and from their reviews page - Chat service

-Must be signed in to search for students - API Management, SSO , Search service

-Search by subject name or info for students needing help - GET, PUT, POST, DELETE - Search service

-Request to tutor student at an available time - GET, PUT, POST, DELETE - Scheduling service

-Able to see review average rating of student and page with all of their reviews - GET - review service

-Able to post a review about a student they met with before - GET, PUT, POST, DELETE - review service
+A demo application showcasing various cloud native technologies that implement a system for Students and Tutors to connect.

+# Models

+## Student

+* Name
+* Phone Number
+* Email
+* School
+* Short description of the help they need
+* Classes they need help with
+* Places they prefer to meet
+* Schedule of times they want to receive help

+## Tutor

+* Name
+* Phone Number
+* Email
+* Place they prefer to meet
+* Classes or subjects they can provide help for
+* Schedule of times available
+* List of students who have looked at profile

+## Location

+* Description
+* Address

+## Review

+* Student
+* Tutor
+* Rating (1-5)
+* Comments

+## Session

+* Student
+* Tutor
+* Time
+* Location

+## Message

+* Sender
+* Time
+* Content
+* Read (true/false)

+# Services

+## Profile Service (requires authentication)

+* GET a profile
+* PUT a profile
+* DELETE a profile

+## Review Service

+* GET a review
+* POST a review
+* DELETE a review

+## Scheduling Service

+* GET a session by date range
+* POST a session
+* DELETE a session

+## Chat Service

+* GET all messages by time
+* GET all unread by time

+## Search Service

+* GET a Tutor by subject,availability,location
+* GET a Tutor by name
+* GET a Student by name
+* GET a Student by subject

+# Functional Requirements

+## For Students

+* Able to search for any tutor on the application
+* Required to have an account to be able to search
+* Able to open a chat with a tutor from their profile, and from their reviews page
+* Able to request an appointment from any tutor at an available time
+* Able to see review average rating of tutor and page with all of their reviews
+* Able to create a review about a tutor they met with

+## For Tutors

+* Able to search for any student on the application
+* Able to open a chat with a tutor from their profile, and from their reviews page
+* Must be signed in to search for students
+* Search by subject name or info for students needing help
+* Request to tutor student at an available time
+* Able to see review average rating of student and page with all of their reviews
+* Able to post a review about a student they met with before